yellobyte/YB-ESP32-S3-ETH/README.md

 The densly populated YB-ESP32-S3-ETH board provides multiple GPIO pins (as shown below) and is still [**highly breadboard compatible**](https://github.com/yellobyte/YB-ESP32-S3-ETH/raw/main/doc/YB-ESP32-S3-ETH_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
 All I/O ports (GPIOx) are labeled on both sides of the board.

+The onboard USB-Hub (USB high-speed HUB controller chip CH334) allows for **JTAG debugging and watching serial output simultaneously** without any problems.
+More info further down.

 If WiFi/BT is needed instead of or additionally to an Ethernet connection then the external 2.4GHz WLAN antenna can be connected to the onboard WROOM-1U module.
 The connector is compatible with the following standards: U.FL (Hirose), MHF-I (I-PEX) and AMC (Amphen).

 A collection of software examples (for PlatformIO and/or ArduinoIDE) are available in folder [examples](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples).
 They will help you getting used to the board and exploring all hardware features.

 ## Quickstart guide:
 **All YB-ESP32-S3-ETH boards delivered have already been flashed with software example 'ESP32-S3-ETH-DHCP'.**